awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 You can switch encryption keys to use an AWS owned CMK as often as necessary\.

-These are the limits unless you request a higher amount\.
-To request a service limit increase, see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.
+These are the quotas unless you request a higher amount\.
+To request a service quota increase, see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.